-Not only to play at Grandmaster level but to get all 3 norms and pass the 2500 level (a requirement for getting the Grandmaster title).
+Not only to play at GM-level but to get all 3 norms and pass the 2500 FIDE elo (a requirement for getting the GM title).

 I started looking for a coach.
 But not just a coach.
 For the one who will believe in me.
 Believe that I can do it in just 1 year.

 Eventually, I met my future coach, GM Artur Chibukhchyan, who believed in my dream.
-Without his help, there was a 0% chance I could become a Grandmaster in 1 year.
+Without his help, there was a 0% chance I would've achieved the Grandmaster title in 1 year.

-And there was little chance that I would become a Grandmaster ever.
+And there was little chance that I would be a Grandmaster ever.

-The thing is that hiring a good coach is an expensive pleasure.
+The thing is that hiring a good chess coach is an expensive pleasure.

 If the budget isn’t a problem for you, that’s very cool.

-I don’t know any Grandmaster who has got there without spending thousands of dollars or without having good sponsors.
+I don’t know any GM who has got there without spending thousands of dollars or without having good sponsors.

-Just playing strong chess is not enough.
-During your chess career you will get hard punches in your face that you can’t even imagine.
+During your chess career, you will get hard punches in your face that you can’t even imagine.